Brit woman, 35, plunges to death from sixth floor window of Majorca hotel while on holiday as police launch probe - NewsBreak

 A BRIT woman has died after plunging from the sixth floor of a hotel while on holiday in Majorca.

-Police have deployed homicide cops to investigate the 35-year-old tourist's death after the horror incident early on Sunday.
+Police are probing the 35-year-old tourist's death after the horror incident early on Sunday.

 Emergency services rushed to the scene after the alarm was raised at around 9.30am.